e-id-admin/eidch-public-beta/README.md

 - **Community Development**: Core libraries and shared components are developed openly with the community, with ongoing updates.

-- **Internal Development**: Specific apps, registries, and components are developed privately and released publicly upon completion, so daily updates may not always be visible.
+- **Internal Development**: Specific apps, registries, and components are developed privately and released publicly after each sprint.
+The published code can therefore only be a snapshot of the current development and not a thoroughly tested version.

 Public Beta is a critical milestone on the path to the final e-ID and its trust infrastructure, laying the groundwork for the productive environments that will follow.
+We welcome contributions from the community in a variety of forms.
+Please refer to contributing.md in the respective repository for further information.

+## Third party code

 # How to use the Public Beta